-The Intermediate School Library Science Program is under the direction of Mrs. Renee Parker, Intermediate School Librarian.
-The library's Clerical Assistant assists in the library's daily operations, including helping students to locate materials, shelving books, and cataloging new items.
-The program focuses on library skills, completing research, and participating in reading incentives.
-Students will learn, develop, and apply skills focusing on accessing, using, and evaluating resources and information to become independent, lifelong readers and learners.
+The Intermediate School Library Science Program is under the direction of Dr. Renee Parker, Intermediate School Librarian.
+Mrs. Gina Gessel serves as the library's Clerical Assistant and assists in the library's daily operations, including helping students to locate materials, shelving books, and cataloging new items.
+The program focuses on library and research skills, STEM concepts, and independent reading.
+Students will learn, develop, and apply skills focusing on accessing, using, and evaluating resources and information to become lifelong readers and learners.

-During the academic year, all students will participate in regularly scheduled library science classes with the librarian.
-After skills are taught, students will have the opportunity to apply them under the direction of the classroom teacher and the librarian.
+During the academic year, all students will participate in regularly scheduled library science classes.
+After skills are taught, students will have the opportunity to apply them under the direction of their classroom teachers and the librarian.
 The library program focuses on book use and care, author and illustrator studies, genres, information access and use, research skills and application, technology and digital citizenship, and reading promotion.